dotansimha/graphql-code-generator/website/docs/plugins/typescript-vue-apollo.md

 </template>

 <script lang="ts">
-import { createComponent } from "@vue/composition-api"
+import { defineComponent } from "@vue/composition-api"
 import { useAllAccountsQuery } from "../generated/graphqlOperations"

-export default createComponent({
+export default defineComponent({
   setup() {
     const { result, loading, error } = useAllAccountsQuery()
     // Only select the peroperty 'accounts' for use in the template